dasarpai/dasarpai-blowfish/content/docs/firebase-views/index.md

 1. Go to <a target="_blank" href="https://firebase.com">Firebase website</a> and create an account for free
 2. Create a new project
 3. Select analytics location
 4. Setup firebase in Blowfish by getting the variables for your project and setting them inside `params.toml` file.
-More details can be found in <a target="_blank" href="{{< ref "configuration/#theme-parameters" >}}">this page</a>.
+More details can be found in <a target="_blank" href="">this page</a>.
 You can find an example of the file Firebase will provide below, notice the parameters within the FirebaseConfig object.

 ```
 // Import the functions you need from the SDKs you need